 Now I have Cancer.

 Hospital trips are back on the agenda.
 The last of which, went wrong and I had two general anaesthetics instead of one.
 Cue longer recovery time and an extra day in hospital.
 Having had my Cancer diagnoses confirmed, I am awaiting my next date for surgery.

 Me and Bunny have this ritual now.
 When I got into hospital, I take her cuddly baby-rhino (daughter of Rhino – her attachment toy) to protect me; and she keeps my “Get-Well” Tatty Teddy to cuddle when she misses me.
 Tatty Teddy was given to me by my brother when I was ill a long time ago – I think when I had Septicaemia.
 He has a beautiful poem on his chest, which I will share with you on Wednesday Words.

 So why I am I upset now?
 Well Bunny has lost her appetite.
 She has stopped eating.
 She comes home from school with a full lunchbox.
 Dinner (even when her favourite meal) is a 3 hour fight, in which all manner of bribery, threats, arguing, pleading and tears ensues.
 She will do ANYTHING to avoid eating, including locking herself in the toilet or going to bed and pretending to be asleep.

 I am taking her to the doctors now, because she was already underweight and she is now looking gaunt.
-We are both worried about her, and the lunch and dinner debacle is tearing at me and hubs every evening.
+We are both worried about her, and the lunch and dinner debacle is tearing at me and Jonny every evening.
 Our beautiful little girl won’t eat.
 Not even chocolate cake.
 Not even things she makes herself.